jaquecr/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/04-create-dax-calculations-in-power-bi-desktop.md

 	*By default, text values sort alphabetically, numbers sort from smallest to largest, and dates sort from earliest to latest.*

-1. To customize the **Month** field sort order, switch to Data view.
+1. To customize the **Month** field sort order, switch to Table view.

 1. Add the **MonthKey** column to the **Date** table.